Skip to main content

 Some types of cases where you may want legal representation or help in accessing government services include:

-• Sexual harassment or discrimination claims.
-The EEOC has a lengthy process for managing legal matters of discrimination and harassment at work.
+• Sexual harassment or discrimination claims: The EEOC has a lengthy process for handling workplace discrimination and harassment.
 Employment attorneys or civil rights lawyers can help you with these claims.

-• Criminal law.
-Prosecutors are one type of government attorney, but so are public defenders.
-The public defender's office provides your defense if you need an attorney for a criminal case and can't afford to hire one.
+• Criminal law: Prosecutors are one type of government attorney.
+Public defenders are another.
+The public defender’s office provides your defense if you need an attorney for a criminal case and can’t afford to hire one.

 Public Interest Law

-Many public service agencies provide low-cost/no-cost legal aid with federal or state funding.
-Public interest law can help low-income families and people with these legal issues for free or nominal legal fees.
-Law clerks, paralegals, law students in internships, and attorneys doing their pro bono hours staff public interest legal clinics.
+Many public service agencies provide low-cost/no-cost legal aid through federal or state funding.
+Public interest law can help low-income families and people facing legal issues at no cost or nominal legal fees.
+Public interest legal clinics are typically staffed by:

 Government Agency Lawyers